rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The *delete-subscription* operation permits canceling an existing dynamic subscription that was established on the same transport session connecting to the subscriber.

+If the publisher accepts the request, which it MUST, if the subscription-id matches a dynamic subscription established in the same transport session, then it should stop the subscription and send a *subscription-terminated* notification.

+The publisher MAY reply back to the client before the subscription has been terminated, i.e., it may act asynchronously with respect to the request.
+The publisher SHOULD NOT send any further events related to the subscription after the *subscription-terminated* notification and

 **TODO, I think that we should relax this to a SHOULD**  If the publisher accepts the request and the publisher has indicated success, the publisher MUST NOT send any more